-Providing compelling value and an exceptional customer experience is an important facet of any business, but it should not be confused with a brand’s purpose, which is a broader concept that undergirds the value proposition as well as the organization’s overall brand strategy.
-A strong and actionable value proposition should answer two primary questions: “What does the company do?” and “How does it do it?”
-In contrast, brand purpose answers a more abstract and introspective question: “Why?”
+Providing compelling value and an exceptional customer experience is an important facet of any business, but it should not be confused with a brand’s purpose.
+A brand’s purpose is a broader concept that underpins both the brand’s value proposition and its overall strategy.

-- Provides a foundation for the value prop and brand strategy as well as company culture, behavior and core values
+- Provides a foundation for the value proposition and brand strategy as well as company culture, behavior and core values

 - Creates a roadmap for future decision-making that is understood at every level

-Brand purpose defines why you exist as an organization, and should be expressed with singular focus through every facet of the business.
-A strong purpose statement provides the foundation for every decision you will ever make as a company; as such, it must be direct enough to be understood by all employees and internal stakeholders, and expansive enough to direct your organization’s external ambitions in the future.
+Brand purpose defines why you exist as an organization and should be expressed through every facet of the business.
+A strong purpose statement provides the foundation for every decision you will ever make as a company, so it must be direct enough to be understood by all employees and internal stakeholders and expansive enough to direct your company’s ambitions for the future.

-A strong brand purpose communicated effectively can inspire employees and create a culture where purpose is not a slogan, it’s a way of life.
-Employees who truly believe in what they do and understand why it matters have the potential to become the ultimate ambassadors for the brand, expressing its values internally through touchpoints with customers, and externally as well.
+Brand purpose is key for effective internal branding and has been proven to increase productivity and employee retention.
+Communicated effectively, a strong brand purpose inspires employees, creating a culture where the statement is not just a slogan but a way of life.
+Employees who truly believe in what they do and understand why it matters have the potential to become true ambassadors for the brand, expressing its values internally through their behaviors—and externally as well in interactions with customers.

-Creating a compelling purpose statement is one of the most difficult and demanding aspects of developing a brand.
-As such, businesses must take time to understand each of the elements discussed above (as well as how and where they interact with your overall brand strategy) in order to position the organization for success in the future.
+Creating a compelling purpose statement can be one of the most difficult and demanding aspects of developing a brand.
+Businesses must take time to understand each of the key elements of their brand purpose in order to position the organization for success in the future.

 Remember that an authentic brand purpose provides a foundation for everything else that you do as an organization.
-Before embarking on any strategic initiative, businesses must ask themselves a critical question, with brand purpose as their guide: Are we responding to the needs of the market in an authentic way?
-Or are we leveraging our purpose in order to define our position within it?
+Before embarking on any strategic initiative, businesses must ask themselves a critical question: are we leveraging our purpose to respond to the needs of the market in an authentic, meaningful and differentiated way?